dr497/help-center/content/pools/rebalance/_index.en.md

 | LQID | 0       | \$0.2      |
 | USDC | 100,000 | \$1        |

-Before, it's initaliziation the pool contains USD$ 100,000 so it needs to buy $ 100,000/4 = \$ 25,000 worth of each token, so after it's initaliziation the pool will be as follow:
+Before it's initaliziation the pool contains USD$ 100,000 so it needs to buy $ 100,000/4 = \$ 25,000 worth of each token, so after it's initaliziation the pool will be as follow:

 | Coin | Size     | Spot price |
 | ---- | -------- | ---------- |